Destination Risk Register

 The Italian Republic is a multiparty parliamentary democracy with a bicameral parliament consisting of the Chamber of Deputies and the Senate.
 The constitution vests executive authority in the Council of Ministers, headed by a prime minister whose official title is president of the Council of Ministers.
 The president of the republic is the head of state and nominates the prime minister after consulting with political party leaders in parliament.
 Parliamentary elections are considered free and fair.
 Members of parliament and regional representatives elect the president of the republic.
 The government identified, investigated, prosecuted, and punished officials who committed human rights abuses.
 It sometimes implemented effectively laws against official corruption.

-The overall score indicates that substantial violations of human rights happen in this country.
-Compliance with human rights standards cannot be assumed.
-Particular caution should be exercised.
+The overall score indicates that there are medium risks of potential human rights violations in this country.
+This may also include the tourism sector.
 Relevant risks for the tourism sector are, e.g.:

 • Labor exploitation